 Plant monitoring has been conducted since 2012 and the reports for each year are available below, this effort has been conducted by the Racine-Johnson Aquatic Ecologists of Ithaca, NY.
 The reports list aquatic plant data collected by surveys each year using the line intercept method (Madsen 1999) in Cayuga Inlet, Fall Creek and Cayuga Lake by Racine-Johnson Aquatic Ecologists of Ithaca, NY.

 Below are the full reports for each year.
-If you experience issues accessing the reports try the following browsers Google Chrome or Internet Explorer, additionally you may contact James Balyszak:
+If you experience issues accessing the reports try the following browsers Google Chrome or Internet Explorer.

 Plant Monitoring 2015 (30 MB)